Sudharshan14/Kannada-NER/README.md

     - `word_to_idx.json`: Mapping of words to numerical indices in JSON format.
     - `tag_to_idx.json`: Mapping of tags to numerical indices in JSON format.

+## License

+This project is licensed under the [MIT License](LICENSE) - see the [LICENSE](LICENSE) file for details.

+The MIT License is a permissive open-source license that allows you to use, modify, and distribute the code with very few restrictions.
+It also comes with no warranty or liability.

+By contributing to this project, you agree to license your contributions under the terms of the [MIT License](LICENSE).

 ## Instructions to Run:

 1. **Environment Setup:**